crmcarecloud/api-spec/description.md

 ### Domain structure

-The domain structure is like  `<projectURL>`/customer-interface/v1.0/customers where  `<projectURL>`  corresponds to the specific URL of your project.
-For example for project of company called Cortex, the  `<projectURL>`  could be https://cortex.crmcarecloud.com/webservice/rest-api/ or local URL https://project.carecloud.cz/webservice/rest-api/ or any other similar URL.
+The domain structure is like  `<projectURL>/webservice/rest-api/customer-interface/v1.0/customers` where  `<projectURL>`  corresponds to the specific URL of your project.
+For example for project of company called Cortex, the  `<projectURL>`  could be `https://cortex.crmcarecloud.com/` or  `https://project.carecloud.cz/` or any other URL.
 REST API is available only through secure protocol HTTPS.

 We have created and described two API types, where the main difference is the authentication method and the purpose of the systems for which the API is created.

 #### Enterprise API

 The  Enterprise interface client authenticates with login and password.
 The Enterprise API is mainly created for e-shops, POS, kiosks, booking and other similar production systems which needs to get the data lists.
-The domain structure for Enterprise interface API is like  `<projectURL>`/enterprise-interface/v1.0/customers, where :
+The domain structure for Enterprise interface API is like  `<projectURL>/webservice/rest-api/enterprise-interface/v1.0/customers`, where :

 -   `<projectURL>`  the specific URL of your project
 -   `enterprise-interface`  represents the type of API